 Cohlton Schultz, now a junior at Ponderosa, won a gold medal at the 2017 Cadet World Championships in Greece on Monday.

-In doing so, Schultz, a two-time champion at the state tournament, because the first American Cadet Greco-Roman wrestler to win a world championship since 1997, according to USA Wrestling.
+In doing so, Schultz, a two-time champion at the state tournament, became the first American Cadet Greco-Roman wrestler to win a world championship since 1997, according to USA Wrestling.

 Schultz beat Balint Vatzi of Hungary via a 3-1 decision in the 100 kg division.
 He got a takedown in the final 15 seconds to win.